-Gallon – $5.97 3-5 Gallon – $10.00
+Gallon – $5.97 2 Gallon – $8.00 3-5 Gallon – $10.00

-Grown as a colorful shrub or small tree and a member of the Willow family, they are gaining in popularity for home landscaping.
-Native to Korea and Japan where they are known to grow along river banks.
-This is a graceful shrub with four season interest.
+A member of the Willow family, they are native to Korea and Japan where they are known to grow along river banks.
+This is a graceful shrub with four seasons of interest.
 In spring, small yellow 1 inch catkins appear – usually in April or May.
 Then salmon color leaf buds appear and opening to reveal 4 inch narrow light green leaves that change to pink, cream and green variegated leaves.
 This variegation gives the shrub a dappled look.
 Leaves of the Dappled Willow will turn yellow in the fall before falling from the stems in October/November.
 The stems will turn red during winter which continues to add color and interest to your garden.